 In the past, siblings have reported that this is the best week of their year, and evaluations conducted show that the time spent together has positive effects in terms of both their relationships with one another and their general emotional well-being.

 Staffing: Our camp will be staffed with trained volunteers who will run activities and help facilitate sibling interactions throughout the week.
 We strive to maintain a 3:1 Camper to Volunteer Camp Counselor ratio.
-Our host camp will provide counselors certified in lifeguarding, boating, and ropes courses.
+Our host camp will provide staff certified in lifeguarding, boating, and ropes courses.